Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

-The high-speed rail project is part of the 650km Pune-Mumbai-Ahmedabad line, one of the six high-speed corridors identified for implementation in India.
-The high-speed rail (HSR) linking Ahmedabad of Gujarat with Maharashtra's capital Mumbai is being advanced as a fast track pilot project.
+The 508km Mumbai-Ahmedabad high-speed link will be India’s maiden high-speed rail project.
+It is part of the 650km Pune-Mumbai-Ahmedabad line, one of the six high-speed corridors identified for implementation in the country.

-Mumbai-Ahmedabad HSR project development
+Mumbai-Ahmedabad HSR project development history

 The Pune-Mumbai section was dropped from the pilot phase implementation plan due to cost constraints.
 The Mumbai-Ahmedabad HSR was prioritised for development based on intercity traffic projections and relatively higher per capita income in Gujarat and Maharashtra states.

-A Memorandum of Understanding (MoU) was signed between the Ministry of Railways, Government of India and the French National Railway (SNCF) in February 2013, under which both the parties agreed to jointly carry out ‘operations and development’ feasibility of the Mumbai-Ahmedabad HSR project.
+An MoU was signed between the Ministry of Railways, Government of India and the French National Railway (SNCF) in February 2013, under which both the parties agreed to jointly carry out ‘operations and development’ feasibility of the Mumbai-Ahmedabad HSR project.
 SNCF agreed to fund the study with support from the French Ministry of Finance.

 Overstretched rail and road networks have created an urgent need for a suitable high-capacity transport system within the Indian city of Mumbai, formerly known as Bombay.

-Background and current status of the high-speed rail development in India
+Background to high-speed rail development in India

 The need for introducing high-speed rail (bullet train services at speeds up to 300km/h or more) has been emphasised repeatedly in India.

-The vision document also calls for implementing high-speed rail projects with bullet train services in four out of the six identified corridors and planning eight more such corridors.
+Indian Railways Vision 2020 document unveiled in 2009 aims at operating regular passenger trains with speeds between 160km/h and 200km/h on segregated routes.
+It also calls for implementing high-speed rail projects with bullet train services in four out of the six identified corridors and planning eight more such corridors.